 Lifting the brow not only restores a more youthful contour of the brow but can also improve the position and appearance of the forehead and upper eyelid.
 A brow lift can enhance the appearance of the face by restoring a pleasing and rejuvenated look without greatly altering one’s identity.
 Are you wondering if a brow lift is for you?
 You may be a good candidate for the surgery if you have:

 - Droopy or sagging brow line

 - Lines or creases between the eyebrows

 As all forms of brow lift surgery are outpatient procedures, you will return home the day of the surgery.
-After surgery, there may be slight discomfort and tightness in the forehead, and possibly mild swelling and bruising in the area, which will subside within the first week or two.
-Driving can be resumed after one or two weeks, and you can typically return to work a week after surgery.
+After surgery, there may be slight to moderate discomfort and tightness in the forehead, and possibly swelling and bruising in the area, which will subside within the first week or two.
+One can typically return to work a week after surgery.